raspberrypilearning/explore-a-3d-world/en/step_2.md

 ![The 3D World scene with menu extended and 'Plane' highlighted.](images/add-plane.png)

-This will create a 'Ground' for your World.
+This will create a 'ground' for your world.

 The default size for the plane is 10m × 10m.
 Unity uses metres as the unit of measurement.